Seaweed fertiliser: Nutrient cycling

 To support a growing seaweed aquaculture industry many studies have evaluated the nutrient cycle dynamics of different seaweed species in addition to exploring co-production applications including bioremediation and carbon sequestration.
 Seaweeds can form highly productive communities in coastal regions, dominating the nutrient cycles within these ecosystems.
 As primary producers, seaweeds incorporate inorganic carbon, light, and nutrients (such as nitrogen and phosphorus), into biomass through photosynthesis.
 Harvesting seaweed from marine environments results in the net removal of these elements from these ecosystems in addition to the removal of heavy metals and contaminants.

-For photosynthesis, seaweeds utilize both inorganic nitrogen, in the forms of nitrate (NO3−) and ammonium (NH4+), and organic nitrogen in the form of urea.
-Primary production utilizing nitrate is generally considered new production because nitrate is externally supplied through upwelling and riverine input, and often has been converted from forms of nitrogen that are released from biological respiration.
-However, primary production utilizing ammonium is denoted as recycled production because ammonium is internally supplied through regeneration by heterotrophs within ecosystems.
+For photosynthesis, seaweeds utilize both inorganic nitrogen, in the forms of nitrate - NO3−, ammonium - NH4+, and organic nitrogen in the form of urea.
+Primary production using nitrate is generally considered new production because nitrate is externally supplied through upwelling and riverine input, and often has been converted from forms of nitrogen that are released from biological respiration.
+However, primary production using ammonium is denoted as recycled production because ammonium is internally supplied through regeneration by heterotrophs within ecosystems.
 For example, the ammonium excreted by fish and invertebrates within the same coastal ecosystems as seaweeds can support seaweed production through providing a nitrogen source.

 Phosphorus is supplied inorganically as phosphate (PO43-) and generally follows similar seasonal patterns to nitrate.
-Additionally, seaweeds require inorganic carbon, typically supplied from the environment in the form of carbon dioxide (CO2) or bicarbonate (HCO3−).
+In addition, seaweeds require inorganic carbon, typically supplied from the environment in the form of carbon dioxide (CO2) or bicarbonate (HCO3−).

 Similar to other marine photosynthesizing organisms like phytoplankton, seaweeds also experience nutrient limitations impacting their ability to grow.
 Nitrogen is the most commonly found limiting nutrient for seaweed photosynthesis, although phosphorus has also been found to be limiting.
 The ratio of inorganic carbon, nitrogen, and phosphorus is also important to ensure balanced growth.
 Generally the N:P ratio for seaweeds is 30:1, however, the ratio can differ significantly among species and requires experimental testing to identify the specific ratio for a given species.
 Exploring the relationship between nutrient cycling and seaweed growth is vital to optimizing seaweed aquaculture and understanding the functions and benefits of seaweed applications, including its use as a fertilizer, bio-remediator, and in the blue economy.